-Prospective PhD students: Thank you for your interest.
-Admissions decision is
+Prospective PhD students: Please consider applying to Michigan and thank you for your interest.

 made a graduate admissions committee, please see

-Synopsis: Statistical inference is the computational process of turning data into statistics, prediction
+process of turning data into statistics, prediction and understanding.

-and understanding.
-I work with richly structured data, such as those
+I work with richly structured data, such as those extracted from texts,

 - Nonparametric Bayesian statistics